PythonOptimizers/cygenja/doc/source/introduction.rst

 ==================

 Within a *root* directory, the user provides some translation rules: each rule is attached to a subdirectory and a file pattern.
 You can even define several rules for one subdirectory.
 These rules (called `actions` in :program:`cygenja`) are user defined *callbacks*.
-Once, all rules are registered, the :program:`cygenja` engine is given a directory pattern and a file pattern: only the matching rules are triggered.
+Once all rules are registered, the :program:`cygenja` engine is given a directory pattern and a file pattern: only the matching rules are triggered.
+See :ref:`cygenja_use` for more.

 ..  _limitations:

 Limitations
 ==================

 Here is a small list of limitations.
-It is of course not exhaustiv but it can already give you a hint if this tool is right for you or not.
+It is of course not exhaustive but it can already give you a hint if this tool is right for you or not.

 :program:`cygenja` only parses subdirectories
 -----------------------------------------------